puppetlabs-toy-chest/puppet-quest-guide/quests/new_power_of_puppet.md

 ## Forge ahead

-Graphite is built from several components, including the Graphite Django webapp frontend, a storage application called Carbon, and Whisper, a lightweight database system.
-Each of these components has its own set of dependencies and requires its own installation, and configuration.
-You could probably get it up and running yourself if you set aside a little time to read through the documentation, but wouldn't it be nice if somebody had already done the work for you?
+You saw that you were able to , but wouldn't it be nice if somebody had already done the work for you?

-You're in luck!
 Puppet Labs operates a service called the [Puppet Forge](http://forge.puppetlabs.com), which serves as a repository for Puppet *modules*.
-A module nicely packages all the code and data Puppet needs to manage a given aspect in your infrastructure, which is especially helpful when you're dealing with a complex application like Graphite.
+A module packages all the code and data Puppet needs to manage a given aspect in your infrastructure.
+This will always include some Puppet code to help define a desired state for resources on the syetem, things like the packages and services you encountered in the previous quest.
+You'll also often see files or templates included in a module to help manage configuration.

 <div class = "lvm-task-number"><p>Task 1:</p></div>